 TWO: We need to change our minds about Jesus.
 Jesus is not some namby-pamby, wishy-washy, minor deity whom God uses as his errand boy.
 Jesus is fully God and fully human.
 And Jesus is Lord!
 What does “Lord” mean?
 It’s the same as our modern concept of a dictator.
 Not a tyrannical dictator, but a totally good and benevolent dictator or master who should have complete control of our lives because He is the only one who can work out everything for good in our lives.

 If Jesus is not your dictator—your kind, benevolent, good master—in total control of your life, then you need to change your mind about who He is.
 If He is not in total control and you are not totally subservient to him, then you need to do some major re-thinking about who’s in control of your life.

 THREE: We need to change our minds about who we are.
-First of all, once upon a time we were unforgiven sinners constantly falling short of God’s plans and purposes for our lives.
+First of all, once upon a time we were unforgiven sinners constantly falling short of God’s purposes for our lives.
 Then we asked for his forgiveness and he freely gave it to us.
 Either way—unforgiven sinners or forgiven children of God—we are not good as God is good.
 Oh, you may be as good or even better than some other people, but in relation to God you are not good.
 Only through God’s forgiveness of your sinful condition through Jesus can you be good.

 But don’t let this matter of sin trip you up or fool you.
 Some people—even though they have been forgiven of their sin—continue to let sin drag them down and keep them from being all God has created and designed them to be.
 You are not a worm crawling in the dust, just waiting for God—or other people—to step on you and grind you down.
 No, you are God’s highest order of creation, destined for greatness as He works out his grand purposes in your life!